PRASADD65/techeazy-devops/README.md

 - It will show: ✅ SNS publish succeeded
 - An email notification on your registered email.
 - Grafana with error count and workflow runtime  with stage based.

+Thank You.